 InZone Industries Ltd has the only Airlay insulation manufacturing plant in Australasia producing medium and high density thermal and acoustic insulation.

 The Mammoth™ wall insulation produced on the Airlay plant is different to traditional carded polyester or ﬁbreglass insulation.
 The springy nature of Airlay medium density insulation means it squeezes into wall cavities to be self-supporting, uncompressed and gap-minimising.
 It performs exceptionally well in wall and underﬂoor systems.
+Download a copy of our brochure here.

 To prove and document the performance of Mammoth Airlay insulation, New Zealand’s leading building research laboratory was commissioned to undertake comprehensive independent insitu testing.